-- 1. The economic system of the Republic of Albania is based on private and public property, as well as on a market economy and on freedom of economic activity. - 2.
-Private and public property are equally protected by law. - 3.
-Limitations on the freedom of economic activity may be established only by law and for important public reasons.
+- Right to competitive marketplace - 1.
+The economic system of the Republic of Albania is based on private and public property, as well as on a market economy and on freedom of economic activity. - 2.
+Private and public property are equally protected by law. - Limitations on the freedom of economic activity may be established only by law and for important public reasons.